 Assess the potential impacts on the ecological values of the area arising from the construction, operation and decommissioning of the project including clearing, salvaging or removal of vegetation.
-Cover terrestrial and aquatic environments.
+Cover terrestrial and aquatic environments, including any potentially impacted benthic communities.
 Assess the potentially significant environmental impacts on any plants and animals, whether on or off the project site, due to any alterations to the local surface and ground water environment.
+Describe the short and long term, upstream and downstream impacts of waterway diversions or blockages on fish assemblages, fish movement, fish habitat and hydrology.
+Develop a rehabilitation management plan for any waterway diversions or blockages, including reference sites and completion criteria, and include the key commitments in the relevant area of the environmental management plan.